Vol. III - Appendix E

 - Dorothy Doreen Harriett Roberts.
 Born 2 May 1907 in Buckhurst Cottage, Uckfield.
 Baptised 26 May 1907 at Marks Cross.
 Dorothy married Henry William Douglas in 1932.
 In 1939 they were living at Frankham Cottage, Uckfield where Doris was head gardener.
 Stella Hasler, a 9 year old scholar was living with them.
 Henry William Douglas of Sunnynook, Wadhurst Road, Mark Cross died aged 48 and was buried on 20 October 1955 in Wadhurst.
 Dorothy Doreen Harriett Douglas of 6 Swaylands Avenue, Crowborough died aged 60 on 11 February 1968 at War Memorial Hospital, Crowborough and was buried on 16 February 1968 in Wadhurst. .

 In 1911 George, Eleanor and family were living at Argos Hill, Wadhurst and George was a carter on a farm.
+In 1921 They were living at Marlboor Head Cottage, Mark Cross, Rotherfield.
+George, aged 48 was a farm carter for George Brooker, farmer.
+Ellenor, aged 48 was on home duties.
+Son Jessie, aged 15 was a "bakers lad" for Messrs Walters & Son.
+It is not clear where either of their daughters were.
 In 1939 they were living at Sunnyside Cottage, Uckfield and George was a farmworker.
 George Roberts of Sunny Nook, Marks Cross died aged 83 and was buried on 5 May 1956 at Wadhurst.
 Eleanor Roberts of Sunny Nook, Marks Cross died aged 93 and was buried on 15 May 1964 at Wadhurst.

 In 1871 John and Eleanor's son Henry Barton had joined the army and, aged 18 was living at Preston Barracks.
 Nothing further is known about him.